We value your privacy

 5. Stay hydrated

-Drinking lots of water and avoiding alcohol late at night are some key tips to ensure that your cold feet don’t haunt you all night!
-Dehydration can make your blood circulation decrease, and the first place your circulation drops is in your hands and feet.
-Most health professionals recommend drinking around 2 litres of water every day to keep your body healthy and hydrated.
+This is because dehydration can decrease your blood circulation, and the first place your circulation drops is in your hands and feet – hence why they might get chilly!
+So, to avoid this, most health professionals recommend drinking around 2 litres of water every day to keep your body healthy and hydrated.

 Woman warming her cold feet up on a hot water bottle.

-If you want to find other ways to warm yourself up in bed, check out our guide on the best mattresses for sex in our Snooze News section!
-We’ve got all sorts of health and lifestyle advice you can use, alongside some insightful sleep science reports you can read in bed while you’re warming up your toes!
+Of course, if you want to find other more exciting ways to warm yourself up in bed, then why not check out our guide on the best mattresses for sex in our Snooze News section?
+We’ve got all sorts of health and lifestyle pieces for you to discover alongside some insightful sleep science reports you can read in bed while you’re warming up!

 Share via email